mateustav/mateustav/src/projects/salonlanci.md

 title: "Salon Lanci"
 ---

-Client wanted to replace its site with a more modern and responsive one.
-I used WordPress to build 5 pages and give the website a modern touch with the company colour scheme and using best practices for the industry.
+A website overhaul for a local salon.
+The client wanted to replace their entire site with a more modern and responsive design that was also fast and easy enough to personalize.
+The website makes use of a client-side caching system for increased performance.

 Technology used:

-- WordPress
-- Visual Composer
+- Flexbox
 - Google Maps API
 - Nginx
+- Visual Composer
+- WordPress